iharshchauhan/new-website/content/projects/evidence-based-rag-for-grc-tool/index.md

 date: "2026-03-05"
 description: "A controlled Retrieval-Augmented Generation prototype for enterprise GRC that answers only from approved policy evidence."
 category: "Proof of work"
-tags: ["RAG", "GRC", "Compliance", "Enterprise AI", "LangChain", "ChromaDB"]
+tags: ["RAG", "GRC", "Compliance", "AI",]
 ---

 ## Why I Built This

-Over the last several years working in B2B and enterprise product roles, I have repeatedly seen the same operational bottleneck.
-Smart teams, strong compliance intent, but fragmented knowledge.
+Over the past several years, in B2B and enterprise product roles, I have repeatedly encountered the same operational bottleneck: smart teams, strong compliance intent, but fragmented knowledge.
 Policies exist.
 Controls exist.
 Audit logs exist.
 Yet when an employee or auditor asks a simple question such as "How quickly must a security incident be reported?" the answer requires digging through PDFs, Notion pages, ticketing systems, and sometimes Slack threads.

 In one hypothetical scenario that mirrors what I have seen in real environments, imagine an enterprise compliance team handling 1,200 internal control queries per month.
 Analysts manually search documentation, interpret clauses, and respond to stakeholders.
 Even with strong process discipline, interpretation risk remains.
 If a generic large language model is introduced without guardrails, it might generate a confident answer that is technically plausible but not aligned with the company's approved policy.
 In a regulated environment, that is unacceptable.